serena-zhu/Avaj-Launcher/README.md

 # <a name="top">Avaj-Launcher</a>
-An aircraft simulation program for aircraft behavior due to weather changes.
+A program that simulates aircraft behavior due to weather changes.
 Implemented based on a given UML class diagram and required designed patterns.

 ## Contents